saikiransripada/saikiransripada.github.io/_posts/2015-11-24-get-the-file-extension-in-php.md

 title:      Get the file extension in PHP
 date:       2015-11-24
 categories: php
+description: A simple function to get the extension of a file.
+Meet pathinfo().
 ---

 A simple function to get the extension of a file.
 Meet [pathinfo()](https://php.net/pathinfo){:target="_blank"}.